Stuck moving files from your MacBook Pro.

 Your Toshiba drive should now show up on your Mac’s desktop as a hard drive icon.

 If you can see no sign of your drive’s icon you should check your finder preferences.

 Open a new finder window and go to finder preferences.

-Click on the options to show ‘Hard Disks’ and ‘External Disks’ on your desktop.
+Click on the option to show ‘External Disks’ on your desktop.

-And you should now see your Toshiba external hard drive on your desktop.
+And you should now see your Toshiba external hard drive icon on your desktop.